Parent Education Opportunities

 Senior All Night Party Meeting

 Each year the Franklin PTA sponsors the Senior All Night Party (SANP).
 This is an opportunity for seniors to celebrate their graduation in a controlled, drug and alcohol-free atmosphere with friends and fellow students.
-With graduation fast approaching and little (or no!) planning done yeat, we need to get on this ASAP!
-Tammy Carpenter (last year's coordinator) will meet with interested participants on Thursday, February 9, 2012 from 7pm-8:30pm in the FHS Library.
-Remember, that this time-honored event cannot take place withou volunteers!
+Remember, that this time-honored event cannot take place without volunteers!
 Please come and invite others to join you!

 Explore our PTA & Community web pages